 The Scion xB comes well-equipped for the class.
 However, many reviewers cite problems with the placement of controls or note that they had trouble reading the dashboard.
 Adding navigation makes the audio controls harder to use.

 Standard features on the xB include power windows and locks, a tilt and telescopic steering wheel with audio controls and USB and auxiliary input jacks.
 This year, a Pioneer audio system, which is usually optional in this class, is standard.
 Bluetooth and HD Radio are also standard.
 For a touch-screen display, upgrade to the optional Pioneer Premium stereo that allows you to connect to Pandora Internet radio through your smartphone.
-If you still need more toys, Scion dealers have plenty of factory-approved aftermarket accessories they can sell you.

 - "Some elements of the xB's cabin take getting used to.
 The instrument pod includes a digital speedometer and is mounted high in the middle of dashboard, out of driver's direct line of sight, an annoyance to some testers.
 The transmission shift lever is mounted on the lower part of the dash rather than on a console.
 More conventional are the high-mounted audio and climate controls which are simple to operate and easy to reach.
 The available navigation system incorporates some audio controls, complicating their use." -- Consumer Guide

 - "While the climate controls couldn't be any simpler, both of the xB's available radio faceplates are clearly intended for a younger generation used to iPhones and other high-tech gizmos.
 In other words, they aren't exactly user-friendly, but audiophiles should appreciate their extensive range of adjustability." -- Edmunds